You are here

 For example, suppose my proxy is localhost:8888

-import java.net._ ... val proxyAddress = new InetSocketAddress("localhost", 8888) val proxy = new Proxy(Proxy.Type.HTTP, proxyAddress) val config = Config(proxy = proxy) val httpClient = new HttpClient(config)
+import java.net._ ... val proxyAddress = new InetSocketAddress("localhost", 8888) val proxy = new Proxy(Proxy.Type.HTTP, proxyAddress) val config = Config(proxy = Some(proxy)) val httpClient = new HttpClient(config)

 Subsequent requests using this